How long are lessons?

-I teach Monday through Friday in the afternoons and evenings, and during school hours on request.
-I am currently scheduling lessons to start in September 2020.
+I teach Monday through Friday in the afternoons and evenings.
+I am currently scheduling lessons to start in September 2021.

 What happens if I can't make my lesson time?If a student is unable to attend their regularly scheduled lesson, the following options are available:

 The student or responsible adult will be responsible to book a makeup lesson or inform the teacher that they wish to have a video feedback lesson.
 If they do not do so by the end of the contract, they forfeit their lesson time.
 The teacher may cancel one lesson during the contract for illness without penalty or makeup lesson, and should the teacher need to cancel any additional lessons, the student or responsible adult will be given the option of a makeup lesson, a video feedback lesson, or a pro-rated individual lesson refund.